 NADDI launched the program to significantly reduce easy access to prescriptions that are outdated or no longer needed.
 These drugs unfortunately are the target of theft by people who have access to the medicine cabinets of family and friends.
 America’s 12- to 17-year-olds have made prescription drugs their number one substance of abuse, and much of the supply is coming from the medicine cabinets of their parents, grandparents and friends.
 More and more adults recognize the need to remove these substances from the home.
 This is a way to legally and safely turn them over to law enforcement for eco-friendly destruction.

-Prescription, pet and over-the-counter drugs including capsules, pills, powders, patches, herbs and vitamins are accepted, please place in a clear, sealed bag.
+Prescription, pet and over-the-counter drugs including capsules, pills, powders, herbs and vitamins are accepted, please place in a clear, sealed bag.

 Needles, lancets, syringes, inhalers, aerosols, liquids, creams, pastes, Rx bottles and pill packaging are not permitted in the Drug Drop Box.